 Institutional Review Board (IRB) / Human Research Protection Program (HRPP)

 Mission and Purpose:

-The mission of the University of South Florida's (USF) Human Research Protection Program (HRPP) is to protect the rights, safety, and welfare of human subjects who participate in the research programs of the USF System and its affiliated institutions.
+The mission of the University of South Florida's (USF) Human Research Protection Program (HRPP) is to protect the rights, safety, and welfare of human subjects who participate in the research programs at USF and its affiliated institutions.

 The USF HRPP pertains to all human subjects research conducted using any property or facility of USF or a USF Affiliate and under the direction of any employee, student, or agent of the USF or a USF Affiliate in connection with his/her USF assignment or IRB Authorization Agreement or an Individual Investigator Agreement.